baobingzhang/Hospital-Admissions-Prediction/README.md

 # Hospital-Admissions-Prediction
 A Bayesian Neural Network for predicting hospital admissions using climate and demographic data

-# Predicting Hospital Admissions Using a Bayesian Neural Network and Bayesian hierarchical model
+# Predicting Hospital Admissions Using a Bayesian Neural Network and Hierarchical Bayesian model

 This project implements a Bayesian Neural Network (BNN) for predicting hospital admissions using climate and demographic data.
 The model not only provides point predictions but also quantifies uncertainty through predicted confidence intervals.